hanafiah/docker-webstack/projects/example/README.md

 Docker General Stack
 ===============================

-This is example shows you how to set nginx.conf for your project's server block
+This example shows you how to set nginx.conf for your project's server block

 Change the following line on nginx.conf for your project.
 ```